George N. Kates

-George Norbert Kates (November 27, 1895 – March 23, 1990) was an American exponent of classical Chinese culture and decorative arts.
+George Norbert Kates (November 27, 1895 – March 23, 1990) was an American writer and exponent of classical Chinese culture and decorative arts.
 His memoir of life in 1930s Beijing—The Years That Were Fat, Peking 1933-1940 is a widely read memoir of pre-revolution China.
-He also wrote one of the first texts on Chinese classical furniture—Chinese Household Furniture and put together a significant private collection of Ming style hardwood furniture.
+He also wrote one of the first texts on Chinese classical furniture—Chinese Household Furniture - and put together a private collection of Ming style hardwood furniture.

-Kates graduated summa cum laude from Harvard in 1922 and was awarded a D.Phil. from Oxford University in 1930.
+Kates graduated summa cum laude from Harvard in 1922 and received a D.Phil. from Oxford University in 1930.
 An officer in the U.S. Army during World War I, he also served with the State Department in China during World War II.
 From 1947 to 1949 he was Asian Curator at the Brooklyn Museum.

 Kates published articles about Chinese history and decorative arts and contributed to two books about author Willa Cather.
-Several authors associate him with Old Beijing, the first half of the 20th century and the traditional way of life. also as an important collector of Chinese antiques and for his contributions to the understanding of the Chinese decorative arts.
+Several authors associate him with Old Beijing, the first half of the 20th century and the traditional way of life.
+He is also notable as an important collector of Chinese antiques, and for his contributions to the understanding of the Chinese decorative arts.

 Early life

 Kates was born in Avondale, a suburb of Cincinnati, Ohio on November 27, 1895.
 His father, Norbert, was an immigrant from the Ukrainian city of Brody.
 His mother was a second generation American, the child of German immigrants.
 Both parents were Jewish, although Kates was brought up in a secular household.

 In 1896 the family moved to New York City where Norbert Kates built a successful export business, selling manufacturing goods and equipment to Latin American buyers.
 His work took him on numerous voyages to countries throughout Central and South America.
-Sometimes the whole family travelled abroad together, two parents, George, his sister Beatrice, a nanny and governess, to Chile, Argentina, Cuba and Mexico.
-In Mexico City George briefly attended a German high school.
+Sometimes the whole family travelled abroad together to Chile, Argentina, Cuba and Mexico.
+In Mexico City, George briefly attended a German high school.

 The Kates family lived in the fashionable and luxurious Ansonia Hotel on Broadway when it opened in 1905 until 1914.
 Kates attended middle and high school at Horace Mann preparatory school, then at Morningside Heights, New York, and graduated in 1913.

-Kates spent two years studying at Columbia University School of Architecture, with an intervening year during which he sailed aboard a Belgian cadet training ship all the way from New York to Cape Town, Calcutta and Melbourne, and back again.
-In 1917 when America entered World War I, Kates enlisted and served as a medical orderly for a year, before being promoted to the rank of second lieutenant and serving as a translator (Kates was a fluent speaker of French and German).
+Kates spent two years studying at Columbia University School of Architecture, including a gap year, during which he sailed aboard a Belgian cadet training ship from New York to Cape Town, Calcutta and Melbourne and back again.
+In 1917, when America entered World War I, Kates enlisted and served as a medical orderly for a year, before being promoted to the rank of second lieutenant and serving as a translator, due to being a fluent speaker of French and German.
 He did not return home until 1919.